Why Own a Geiger Counter?

 The key element within a Geiger counter is a Geiger tube that consists of two electrodes separated by a mixture of gases.
 High voltage is applied to the electrodes which creates an electrical field within the chamber.

 When radiation passes through the chamber and ionizes the gas, a pulse of electrical current is generated.
 This detection will typically result in a flashing of an LED and sounding of a “beep” on most Geiger counters.
 The pulses are electronically processed by the instrument and the radiation level measurement is displayed.
-The mica window on the tube allows alpha particles to pass so that they can be detected.
+The mica window on the tube (PRM-8000 and PRM-9000 only) allows alpha particles to pass so that they can be detected.

 200 South Wilcox Street #448